Code-Institute-Submissions/Germany-Online-Guide/README.md

 ### Steps on how to push it:
 1. git add .
-2. git status (to check, if the write thing/s have been added or not)
+2. git status (to check, if the right file/s have been added or not)
 3. git commit -m "text input"
 4. git remote add origin
 5. git push -u origin master